-Losing your footing on a wobbly staircase, losing your child in a swimming pool accident, suffering an injury due to a poorly maintained amusement park ride or suffering a sexual assault because the lighting in a commercial area was poorly placed: These are just some of the types of incidents that are covered under premises liability laws in Virginia, Texas and South Carolina.
+Losing your footing on a wobbly staircase, losing your child in a swimming pool accident, suffering an injury due to a poorly maintained amusement park ride or suffering a sexual assault because the lighting in a commercial area was poorly placed: These are just some of the types of incidents that are covered under premises liability laws in Virginia, Texas, South Carolina, and Tennessee.

 Premises liability laws are confusing; we understand how to apply the law and how to aggressively pursue compensation to help you recover financially including payment of medical bills, lost wages and other costs associated with an accident.